Iteration

 What 136 ns/op means is our function takes on average 136 nanoseconds to run (on my computer).
 Which is pretty ok!
 To test this it ran it 10000000 times.

-NOTE by default Benchmarks are run sequentially.
+Note: By default benchmarks are run sequentially.

 Practice exercises